UNIDOC-BENCH: A Unified Benchmark for Document-Centric Multimodal RAG: Dataset Curation

 \subsection{Dataset Quality}

-We evaluate whether our constructed dataset is of sufficient quality to support reliable evaluation of different RAG systems by sampling $20\%$ of our dataset---~$40$ QA pairs from each domain, resulting in a total of $320$ QA pairs---for human evaluation.
-We recruited $3$ human annotators to evaluate the question–response pairs against the provided source documents.
-In cases where $3$ annotators disagreed, a $4$th senior reviewer mediated the discussion and guided the annotators toward a consensus decision.
-For each item, annotators were directed to a folder containing all relevant source materials, including text extracted from PDF documents and associated images.
-The annotation process involved assessing each question-response pair across five dimensions (More details about this human annotation task can be found in Appendix~\ref{app:human}):
+We evaluate whether our \datasetname{} is of sufficient quality to support reliable evaluation of different RAG systems by recruiting $5$ human annotators to evaluate the $1,600$ question–response pairs against the provided source documents.
+The annotation process involved assessing each question-response pair across five dimensions (Appendix~\ref{app:human}):

-\begin{itemize}[noitemsep,topsep=0pt,itemsep=0pt, leftmargin=*] \item \textbf{Factuality}: evaluates whether the claims made in the question (\texttt{Factuality}\texttt{-Question}) and the response (\texttt{Factuality}\texttt{-Response}) were factually supported by the source documents. \item \textbf{Completeness}: assesses whether the response incorporates all necessary information from the retrieved sources to fully answer the question. \item \textbf{Grounding}: assesses whether each source chunk (text, image, or table) used to generate the ground-truth response is necessary to answer the question, by labeling it as either \texttt{required} or \texttt{not required}. \item \textbf{Self-Contained}: assesses whether the question was understandable and answerable on its own, without needing external context beyond the provided documents. \item \textbf{Human-like Intent}: evaluates whether the question reflected a natural, meaningful query that a human would plausibly ask to retrieve information. \end{itemize}
+\begin{itemize}[noitemsep,topsep=0pt,itemsep=0pt, leftmargin=*] \item \textbf{Factuality}: evaluates whether the claims made in the question (\texttt{Factuality}\texttt{-Question}) and the response (\texttt{Factuality}\texttt{-Response}) were factually supported by the source documents. \item \textbf{Completeness}: assesses whether the response incorporates all necessary information from the retrieved sources to fully answer the question. \item \textbf{Grounding}: assesses whether each source chunk (text, image, or table) used to generate the ground-truth response is required to answer the question, by labeling it as either \texttt{required} or \texttt{not required}, and these labels serve as the ground truth.
+We then compare the labels produced by our pipeline against the human-annotated ground truth to compute accuracy. \item \textbf{Self-Contained}: assesses whether the question was understandable and answerable on its own, without needing external context beyond the provided documents. \item \textbf{Human-like Intent}: evaluates whether the question reflected a natural, meaningful query that a human would ask to retrieve information. \end{itemize}

-As shown in Table~\ref{tab:human-eval-quality-transposed}, the sample shows near-perfect {question} factuality and self-containment, with strong {response} factuality and completeness (each $\approx$294/320).
-Human-like intent remains high (312/320).
-Grounding label accuracy is solid (270/320) as well.
+As shown in Table~\ref{tab:human-eval-quality-transposed}, the sample shows near-perfect {question} factuality and self-containment, with strong {response} factuality and completeness.
+Human-like intent remains very high ($96.25\%$).
+Grounding label accuracy is also solid ($84.38\%$).
+Any questions or responses that do not receive uniformly positive labels are revised by human annotators.
+These results demonstrate the high quality of \datasetname{} for evaluating MM-RAG systems, as well as the robustness of our synthesis pipeline, which can be readily used to generate reliable QA pairs for new databases.